 - Take care of your health.
 Addressing other health issues can greatly improve how you feel both at home and at work.

 - Eat a better diet.
-Food to humans is as gasoline is to a car- if you put dirty gas in your car it will not run well.
-Same goes with your body!
+Food to humans is as gasoline is to a car– if you put dirty gas in your car it will not run well.
+Same goes for your body!

 - For short periods of less intense fatigue, use caffeinated beverages to help you wake up.
 Another option is to get up from where you are working to stretch or take a walk.